Tarcaxoxide/Sauce/README.md

 		- qemu-system-x86_64 to run the produced .img file
 	- dosfstools
 		- mkfs.fat for generating the fat32 filesystem on the .img file
-	- cdrtools
-		- mkisofs for producing the final .img file.
 	- gnu make
 		- to run the Makefiles ;)